Sensitivity of (multi)fractal eigenstates to a perturbation of the Hamiltonian: Introduction

 For the diffusive dynamics beyond the classical RMT the parametric density-of-states (DoS) correlation function and the level curvature distribution in the crossover between the orthogonal and the unitary ensemble was studied in \cite{AndreevAltshuler95, KrYur96} using the formalism of the supersymmetric nonlinear sigma model (SUSY NLSM) \cite{Efetov_book}.
 The dynamics of eigenvalues with $\lambda$, which plays a role of time, is sensitive to the Anderson localization and is a generalization of the Dyson's Brownian motion \cite{Dyson62} of the gas of energy levels (`Pechukas gas' \cite{Pechukas}) in the classical RMT.
 In the delocalized phase it exhibits the avoided crossing of the `word lines' of energy levels as functions of $\lambda$ and in the localized phase the crossing is sharp.

-The dynamics of the Pechukas gas is very peculiar \cite{ChalkerLerSmith} if the wave functions are multifractal (e.g. in the point of the Anderson transition \cite{ChalkerKrLer96}).
-The connection between this dynamics and the eigenfunction statistics allowed to derive a non-trivial relationship between the level compressibility $\chi$ and the fractal dimension $D_{q}$ of eigenfunctions.
-This relationship was derived in Ref.\ \cite{ChalkerKrLer96} in the case of weak multifractality $(1-D_{2})/2\approx(1-D_{q})/q\ll 1$ but it appears to be valid [with $(1-D_{2})/2 $ replaced by $1-D_{1}$] for many exactly solvable models of arbitrary strength of multifractality \cite{BogomolnyGiraud11}.
+The dynamics of the Pechukas gas is very peculiar if the wave functions are extended but not ergodic, obeying the multifractal statistics \cite{Mirlin-rev} (as e.g. in the point of Anderson transition).
+The connection between this dynamics and the eigenfunction statistics \cite{ChalkerLerSmith} allowed to derive a non-trivial relationship between the level compressibility $\chi$ and the fractal dimension $D_{q}$ of eigenfunctions \cite{ChalkerKrLer96}.

-Generalizing the results of Ref.\ \cite{AndreevAltshuler95} to the case of multifractal eigenstates, the DoS correlation function in the critical ensemble of power-law banded random matrices (PLBRM) \cite{PLBRM96} was calculated \cite{KrMuttalib97} and was shown \cite{KrMuttalib97,KrTsvelik00} to be identical to the density-density correlator in an interacting one-dimensional Fermi system (Luttinger liquid) at a finite temperature given by the fractal dimension $D_{2}$.
-The limiting case of $D_{2}\rightarrow 1$, when PLBRM approaches the Wigner-Dyson RMT, the temperature tends to zero, while the case of strong multifractality corresponds to a high-temperature Luttinger liquid.

-This incomplete review of old results shows that quite a bit is known about the global spectral statistics (including parametric statistics) in systems with the multifractal behavior.
-However by now information on parametric statistics of eigenfunctions in such systems is still lacking.
+This incomplete review of old results shows that quite a bit is known about the spectral parametric statistics.
+However by now information on the parametric statistics of {\it eigenfunctions}, especially for the multifractal case, is still lacking.

 At the same time, the multifractal eigenfunction statistics appears to be quite ubiquitous.
 Not only it is common to critical points of Anderson transitions in non-interacting systems, a mounting evidence has emerged recently \cite{Laflorencie19, Tarzia20} that the many-body localized (MBL) phase in interacting systems is a phase with multifractal statistics of eigenfunctions in the Hilbert space.

-Besides the PLBRM, the multifractal eigenvector statistics appears to be typical to many random matrix ensembles with long-range hopping \cite{Nosov19}.
+Recently, the non-ergodic extended phase with fractal eigenfunction statistics is shown \cite{RP15} to emerge in the simplest extension of the Wigner-Dyson (WD) theory, the Gaussian Rosenzweig-Porter (GRP) random matrix ensemble \cite{RP}.
+Like in the classical RMT, all matrix entries in this ensemble are Gaussian random variables fluctuating independently of each other around zero with the variance that is identical for all the diagonal and all the off-diagonal matrix elements.
+The crucial difference is that the variance of the off-diagonal matrix elements is parametrically smaller than that of the diagonal ones and it decreases as a certain power $N^{-\gamma}$ of the matrix size $N$, while the variance of diagonal entries is chosen to be 1.
+This breaks the basis-rotation invariance of the classical RMT and allows for the non-ergodic phases to emerge in the thermodynamic limit in the special basis in which the model is formulated.